Definition of Organic Compounds | Organic Chemistry Topics and Hydrogen Bonding

 Hydrogen Bonding

-Explanation:- Hydrogen bonding is found in all polar molecules which contain N-H, O-H, and F-H bonds such H2O, NH3, HF, etc. When hydrogen is contently bonded to high E.N atoms such as O, N, F, strong positive charge developed on hydrogen atoms and negative charge appear on high electron negative atoms when these molecules close to each other the positive hydrogen of one molecule attract the high electronegative atom of other molecules as a result strong force of attraction is created.
+Explanation:- Hydrogen bonding is found in all polar molecules which contain N-H, O-H, and F-H bonds such as H2O, NH3, HF, etc. When hydrogen is contently bonded to high E.N atoms such as O, N, and F, a strong positive charge develops on hydrogen atoms and a negative charge appears on high electron negative atoms when these molecules are close to each other the positive hydrogen of one molecule attracts the high electronegative atom of other molecules as a result strong force of attraction is created.

 Hydrogen Bonding